Pauked/dcli/!todo.md

     - One based on my ordering, one based on random, one based on DoomWorld scores.
  - Be able to find and download wads from DoomWorld, etc.

-Orginal thoughts:
+# Orginal thoughts
 - Windows support
-- MacOs support
+- MacOS support
 - Ability to pick wad to play
 - Ability to pick engine to use
 - Ability to pick editor